thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 =============================================
-High-frequency 3D Ultrasound Characterization
+High-frequency 3D Data Analysis
 =============================================

-High-frequency ultrasound imaging is useful for examining small objects -- it has the advantage of high resolution at the expense of low penetration.
-In this chapter we explore new high frequency imaging techniques to interrogate the excised plaques which result from endarterectomy.
-First, we describe the methods used to adapt a commercial high-frequency scanner system to perform low-level 3D imaging research.
-Next, we describe methods to characterize the acoustic properties of high-frequency reference phantoms necessary to generate parametric images.
-Finally, we present initial 3D parametric images of the excised plaques.
+In this section we describe the methods used to adapt a commercial high-frequency scanner system to perform low-level 3D imaging research.

 .. |vs_plaque_system| replace:: Fig. 1